m5c/RestifyRecruitmentPage/docs/index.md

 # Study Recruitment

+## DISCLAIMER

+ > **THIS VERSION IS A STATIC SNAPSHOT, CREATED FOR THE MODELS ARTIFACT EVALUATION.
+UNLESS YOU ARE A REVIEWER, PLEASE [ACCESS THE ORIGINAL ARTIFACT](https://github.com/m5c/restifyrecruitment)**

 ## About

 McGill's *Software Composition and Reuse Laboratory* and *Distributed Systems Labs* are hiring participants for a controlled experiment in the context of software engineering.